flatironinstitute/sciware/26_DataFormats/main.md

 ## Outline

 - Review definitions
-- Consider a few ways to characterize data
+- Consider how to describe data
+  - Particularly beyond lists/tables
 - Discuss what we want files to support
 - Look at some high-level patterns among formats